Table of Contents

 - Semi synthetic oils – These kind of oils are usually a combination of both synthetic and mineral oils.

 - High mileage oils – These oils are just as their name implies.
 They are specially formulated for older engines with high mileage on them to increase their lifespan.
+Need a guide on picking the best high mileage oils?
+Here you go.

 Although you might be inclined to think that mineral oils do a good job of maintaining engine performance given that they are pure, synthetic oils are actually better at that job because they are designed to adjust particularly well to extreme temperatures and are more heat resistant.
 Another plus is that the antioxidant additives in them help prevent oxidation and this makes them resistant to degradation.